microprediction/timemachines/README.md

 4. Peruse [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) or use them [programatically](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/recommendations/suggestions.py).
 5. Adopt the use of [forever functions](https://www.microprediction.com/blog/forever) that get better over time without your doing anything.

-There's also a recommendation [colab notebook](https://github.com/microprediction/timeseries-elo-ratings/blob/main/time_series_recommendations.ipynb) you can open and run, and some so-called forever functions (explained [here](https://www.microprediction.com/blog/forever)) that stack the best performers at run time.
+There's also a recommendation [colab notebook](https://github.com/microprediction/timeseries-elo-ratings/blob/main/time_series_recommendations.ipynb) you can open and run.
 This project is intended to help you select packages, strategies and even hyper-params.
 But it does not replace the packages themselves.
+Possibly one of the best uses is applying these skater functions to the residuals of your existing models.

 ### Contribute